Walter Mondale: 2002 U.S. Senate election and beyond

 In 2002, Democratic Senator Paul Wellstone from Minnesota, who was running for reelection, died in a plane crash 11 days before the November 5 election.
 Mondale replaced Wellstone on the ballot at the urging of Wellstone's relatives.
 The Senate seat was the one Mondale had held before resigning to become vice president in 1977.

-During his debate with the Republican nominee, former St. Paul Mayor Norm Coleman, Mondale emphasized his experience, while painting Coleman as right-wing partisan in-line with then-president Bush.
+During his debate with the Republican nominee, former mayor of Saint Paul, Minnesota Norm Coleman, Mondale emphasized his experience, while painting Coleman as right-wing partisan in-line with then-president Bush.
 Mondale unexpectedly lost the election, receiving 1,067,246 votes (47.34%) to Coleman's 1,116,697 (49.53%).
 Upon conceding defeat, Mondale said, "At the end of what will be my last campaign, I want to say to Minnesota, you always treated me well, you always listened to me."
+Mondale's loss in this election made him the first major party candidate to lose an election in every state.

 In 2004, Mondale became co-chairman of the Constitution Project's bipartisan Right to Counsel Committee.
-He endorsed Senator Hillary Clinton for president in 2008.
-On June 3, 2008, following the final primary contests, Mondale endorsed Senator Barack Obama, who had clinched the nomination the previous evening, and won the presidency.
+He endorsed U.S. Senate member Hillary Clinton of New York for president in 2008.
+On June 3, 2008, following the final primary contests, Mondale endorsed U.S. Senate member Barack Obama of Illinois, who had clinched the nomination the previous evening, and won the presidency.

 Following the presidential election of 2004 and the midterm elections of 2006, Mondale is seen in the documentary Al Franken: God Spoke talking with Al Franken about the possibility of the latter running against Coleman for U.S. Senate in 2008.
 In the film, Mondale encourages Franken to run, but cautions him, saying that Coleman's allies and the Republican Party would look for anything they could use against him.
 Franken ultimately ran and won the 2008 Senate election by 312 votes, with Coleman contesting the election results until June 30, 2009.
-Mondale and Senator Amy Klobuchar stood with Franken in the United States Senate chamber when Franken was sworn in on July 7, 2009.
+Mondale and U.S. Senate member Amy Klobuchar stood with Franken in the United States Senate chamber when Franken was sworn in on July 7, 2009.

-Mondale then stood again with Senator Klobuchar when Tina Smith was sworn in on January 3, 2018.
-He endorsed Klobuchar for president in February 2019.
+Mondale then stood again with U.S. senator Klobuchar when Tina Smith was sworn in on January 3, 2018.
+He endorsed Klobuchar's unsuccessful campaign for president in February 2019.